Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 When picking up your pet, you must have a copy of your original travel orders to prove ownership.
 All incoming animals must enter Japan only through officially designated ports.

-For Military AMC flights, the ports of entry are Kadena and Yokota Air Base.
-All In-processing is done by members of the Japanese Quarantine Service, or by U.S. military (if entering from a AMC terminal) and all Japanese requirements are adhered to strictly.
+For Military AMC flights, the nearest ports of entry are Kadena and Yokota Air Base.
+Nearest ports of entry for commercial flights are Narita and Haneda International Airports.
+All In-processing is done by members of the Japanese Quarantine Service, or by U.S. military (if entering from an AMC terminal) and all Japanese requirements are adhered to strictly.

 Japanese Animal Quarantine Service Regulations require that all animals entering Japan be examined to determine if they are free from communicable diseases.
-Animals found to be free from communicable diseases may be released to the owner's custody, subject to the restrictions listed below:
+For owners with Status of Forces Agreement (SOFA) privileges, animals found to be free from communicable diseases may be released to the owner's custody subject to the restrictions listed below:

 Countries Requiring Special Attention

-Rome, Santo Domingo, (APO) Miami and Manila do not have the required stamp therefore all pets coming from these areas can expect a lengthy quarantine if the certificates were issued by civilian veterinarian.
-If the rabies shot and health certificate were issued by a U.S. Military Veterinarian, there will be a 12-hour quarantine providing providing that all other requirements are met.
+Rome, Santo Domingo, (APO) Miami and Manila do not have the stamp required for entry into Japan.
+Therefore, all pets coming from these areas can expect a lengthy quarantine if the certificates were issued by civilian veterinarian.
+If the rabies vaccination and health certificate were issued by a U.S. Military Veterinarian, there will be a 12-hour quarantine providing that all other requirements are met.

-Government bus transportation from Narita Airport is on a space available basis.
-If you have a sponsor be certain to let him/her know you are bringing a pet, what kind of pet, how many pets, and cage dimensions as well as when and where you will arrive.
-There are size limitations for pet kennels on the Narita bus.
-If you are traveling with a larger pet, a different mode of transportation will need to be arranged.
+Public transportation (limousine bus) from the airport to the gaining installation may be available but has limited hours of operation.
+It is recommended that Service Members contact their sponsor prior to arrival for assistance with flight scheduling and coordination of pet travel.
+Be certain to let him/her know you are bringing a pet, what kind of pet, how many pets, and cage dimensions as well as when and where you will arrive.
+Pets are required to be transported directly from the airport to a US Installation without opening the cage or carrier.
 Camp Zama Lodging has very limited pet-friendly rooms, so it is recommended that a reservation be made well in advance.
 If your pet will need to be kenneled, contact the Camp Zama Morale, Welfare and Recreation Pet Care Center and make a reservation as soon as possible.